What Is the Emergency Broadband Benefit Program?

 This program replaces the Emergency Broadband Benefit (EBB) program that was instituted in 2021 to help those dealing with the effects of the COVID-19 pandemic.

 The important differences between the two programs is that the monthly benefit has been reduced and some of the qualifications have changed.
 Families on WIC now qualify for the ACP, while a substantial loss of income in 2020 no longer qualifies a household for the program.
 The maximum income for qualifying households has also been increased from 135% of Federal Poverty Guidelines to 200%.5

-The ACP goes into effect December 31, 2021.
-Following that, there will be a 60-day transition period where those who currently qualify for the EBB program can continue to receive those benefits.5
+The ACP went into effect on December 31, 2021.
+There was a 60-day transition period where those who qualified for the EBB program continued to receive those benefits.5

-To qualify for the EBB, you must meet at least one of the following criteria:
+To qualify for the EBB, you must have met at least one of the following criteria:

 - Qualify for Lifeline, SNAP, Medicaid, FPHA, SSI, the Veterans and Survivors Pension Benefit, or certain tribal programs

 - Have an income at or below 135% of the Federal Poverty Guidelines

 - Participate in the National School Lunch Program (NSLP), School Breakfast Program (SBP), or the USDA Community Eligibility Provision during the 2019–2020 school year